The Best Seafood Restaurants in Sydney

 Since we aren’t exactly lacking in the seafood department, angling for a platter of ruby-red prawns or a fillet of sustainably-caught fish can be a daunting prospect.
 Here, we’ve reeled in the best to make those decisions a little easier.

 • A pioneering “fin-to-scale” eatery by Josh and Julie Niland.
-Behind the sleek marble counter, chefs deftly butcher sustainably caught fish and utilise every part of the animal across a menu of wildly inventive dishes.
+In the large open kitchen, the chefs utilise all parts of the fish to create a menu of wildly inventive dishes.
 A meal here is thrilling, educational, and enhanced by an impressive selection of Australian wine and Japanese sake.

 • The Hartsyard team have turned the old Automata space into a coastal-inspired diner, where it’s all about the repeat visit.
 Your first visit might involve à la carte hits like sand whiting bathed in XO pipi butter.
 The next?
 An experimental 10-course snack flight.